natebarksdale/natebarksdale.github.io/output/2021-04-06-how-scientists-showed-us-the-unseeable.md

 coordinates: [42.378, -71.116]
 ---

-For the John Templeton Foundation, I wrote about the captivating journey to visualize black holes.
+For the John Templeton Foundation, I wrote about the continuing breakthroughs of the black hole imaging Event Horizon Telescope.

 > On April 10, 2019 front pages and homepages around the world featured a black-and-orange picture of a blurred ring, dark at the center and bulging slightly at the bottom — the first-ever direct image of a black hole.
 The picture was the result of an unprecedented scientific collaboration, the Event Horizon Telescope (EHT), involving more than 300 researchers working on six continents.
 Now a new feature-length film, [Black Holes: The Edge of All We Know](https://www.blackholefilm.com)*,* weaves together the story behind the groundbreaking image with other recent developments in black hole science, including the collaboration that resulted in Stephen Hawking’s final scientific paper.
 >